Search with Sense

 16 Credit Hours

-Recommended for K-12 school librarians with all levels of AI knowledge.
+Recommended for K-12 school and early academic librarians with all levels of AI knowledge.

 THINGS ARE GETTING COMPLICATED FAST.